CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 In this alternative, important domain information is stored at an external service provider and not provided by its own DNS server.
 The difference to the scenarios just described consists essentially in the omission of the Advertising DNS server.
 DNS queries from the external network to domain information from the internal network are not sent to the internal DNS DNS server, but to the DNS server of the external service provider and answered by this.
 When resolving requests for external DNS names or IP addresses, the Resolving DNS server accesses a DNS server in the external network, usually operated by the Internet provider, directly across the firewall.

-Even with this integration variant, only the absolutely necessary domain information should be offered externally, such as the name and IP address of the mail server and the ALG.
+Even with this integration variant, only the absolutely necessary domain information should be offered externally, for example the name and IP address of the mail server and the ALG.
 For particularly harmless institutions internal users, the Resolving DNS server can also be operated in the internal network, rather than in a DMZ of the inner packet filter, which facilitates the administration of the packet filter something.

 Advantages of this variant are the low investment costs and the low complexity of integration into a P-A-P structure.